Mountain Gorilla Tours See Mountain Gorillas Gorilla Trekking Safaris African Jungle Experiences

 Up-to 6ft (1.8m) tall, 485lbs (120kgs) heavy,

-And only 1,000 of them roam the small mountain forests in East Africa.
+And only 1,000 of them roam the small mountain rainforests in Eastern Africa.

 Gorillas are large apes that are native to Africa.
 They are typically divided into two groups.
-The larger ones, the mountain gorilla lives only in one region, the mountainous regions of central Africa, while the lowland gorilla lives in the flat, dense forests of central and western Africa and you've probably seen this one in your zoo.
+The larger ones, the mountain gorillas live only two regions, the Albertine mountain rainforest of Uganda's Bwindi Impenetrable National Park and the Volcanic slopes of Virunga mountains shared bewtween Uganda (Mgahinga National Park), Rwanda (Volcanoes National Park) and DR Congo (Virunga National Park.
+The smaller ones, the lowland gorillas live in the flat, dense forests of central and western Africa and you've probably seen them in your home zoo.

 Useful Gorilla Tour Information

-Information you need to know before your trip planning starts
+Information you need to know before planning your gorilla tour trip.

 The Gorilla Tracking Experience